 3. End-of-day check

-At the end of the day, before closing the till the cashier should physically count the cash and enter the same in the POS software.
+At the end of the day, before closing the till the cashier should physically count the cash.
+He also should enter the same in the POS software.
 If there’s a mismatch, he should immediately notify the store manager.
-All instances of cash mismatch should be handled carefully.
+Furthermore, all instances of cash mismatch should be handled carefully.
 The store manager should do a thorough investigation before making any cash adjustments.

 How to balance a cash register – FAQs